Rachel of Kittery, Maine

-Rachel of Kittery, Maine (died 1695) was an African-American woman in what is now the U.S. state of Maine who was murdered by her enslaver, Nathaniel Keen, who was subsequently put on trial for murder by the Province of Massachusetts Bay.
-The trial established court precedent in the New England colonies for how juries ruled on murder cases that involved an enslaver murdering a person they enslaved.
+Rachel of Kittery, Maine (died 1695) was a slave in what is now the U.S. state of Maine who was murdered by her owner, Nathaniel Keen, who was subsequently put on trial for murder by the Province of Massachusetts Bay.
+The trial established court precedent in the New England colonies for how juries ruled on murder cases that involved an slave-owner murdering a slave.
 The only documentation that she existed is several paragraphs in the Province and Court Records of Maine.
 She was called Rachel and lived in the town of Kittery in York County, Maine.

 Trial

 Nathaniel Keen was arrested and charged with the murder of Rachel on or about May 1, 1695, with the trial being held on May 16, 1695.
 "Superior Court held at Kittery for York County, present Thomas Danforth, Elisha Cook, and Samuel Sewall, justices."
-Sewall was a strong advocate for the rights of enslaved people.
+Sewall was a strong advocate for the rights of slaves.
 "Sewall, who was probably a slaveholder himself, had first felt misgivings about the practice one day in June 1700…" Sewall went as far as to argue in his book The Selling of Joseph, published in 1700, that New England should do away with the practice of slavery.
 "But this view could not have been very widespread, for the anti-slavery ranks in Massachusetts at that time were represented wholly by Samuel Sewall."
 Rachel's murder and the subsequent trial of Nathaniel Keen had a direct impact on Sewall embracing an abolitionist position with regards to slavery.
 "The case was committed to the jury, who bring in their verdict; they find Nathaniel Keen guilty of cruelty to his negro woman (Rachel) by cruel beating and hard usage."
 The case of the murder of Rachel was according to Lorenzo Greene "a test case", which in more modern legal terminology, the case of Rachel's murder was precedent-setting.
-Unfortunately, the precedent was to find the defendant guilty of cruelty rather than the original charge of murder, and the value of the life of an enslaved person was five pounds and additional court costs.
+Unfortunately, the precedent was to find the defendant guilty of cruelty rather than the original charge of murder, and the value of the life of an slave was five pounds and additional court costs.